 Global Expo on ENT, Rhinology and Otology aims to gather the most elegant societies and industries along with the renowned and honorable persons form top universities across the globe.
 Otorhinolaryngology 2018 on behalf of its organizing Committee welcomes all the Otorhinolaryngology researchers, industrialists, doctors, young scientists as well as student and corporate delegates to participate and to have a great experience.
 The theme of the conference ‘’Clinical Innovations and Approaches in the field of Otorhinolaryngology’’.
 During Otorhinolaryngology conferences, the International symposiums, B2B meetings, international workshops will also be organized to discuss the specific topics in the field of Rhinology and Otology.
 The conference also welcomes International exhibitions from corporate sectors to showcase the recent advancements in tools and techniques.
-Conferences Series organizes a 1000+ Global Events inclusive of 300+ Conferences, 500+ Upcoming and Previous Symposiums and Workshops in Middle East, Asia, Europe and USA with support from 1000 more scientific societies and publishes 700+ Open access journals which contains over 30000 eminent personalities, reputed scientists as editorial board members.
+Meetings International organizes a 1000+ Global Events inclusive of 300+ Conferences, 500+ Upcoming and Previous Symposiums and Workshops in Middle East, Asia, Europe and USA with support from 1000 more scientific societies and publishes 700+ Open access journals which contains over 30000 eminent personalities, reputed scientists as editorial board members.

 Otology is a branch of medicine which studies normal and pathological anatomy and physiology of the ear (hearing and vestibular sensory systems and related structures and functions) as well as their diseases, diagnosis and treatment.
 Otologic surgery generally refers to surgery of the middle ear and mastoid related to chronic otitis media, such as tympanoplasty, or ear drum surgery, ossiculoplasty, or surgery of the hearing bones, and mastoidectomy.
 Otology also includes surgical treatment of conductive hearing loss, such as stapydectomy surgery for otosclerosis.